xiaoyeziji/ide/intl.en-US/User Guide/Data development/Manual task node type/ODPS SQL node.md

 4. Node scheduling configuration.

-    Click the **Schedule** on the right of the node task editing area to go to the node scheduling configuration page.
-For more information, see [Scheduling configuration](reseller.en-US/User Guide/Data development/Scheduling Configuration/Basic attributes.md#).
+    Click the **Schedule** on the right of the node task editing area to go to the Node Scheduling Configuration page.
+For more information, see [Scheduling configuration](reseller.en-US/User Guide/Data development/Scheduling configuration/Basic attributes.md#).

 5. Submit the node.

-    After the configuration is completed, click **Save** in the upper left corner of the page or press Ctrl+S to submit \(and unlock\) the node to the development environment.
+    After the configuration is completed, click **Save** in the upper-left corner of the page or press Ctrl+S to submit \(and unlock\) the node to the development environment.

 6. Publish a node task.